cimug-org/CIMTool/dev-docs/Includes/CIMToolProduct/CIMToolProduct-README.md

 All CIMTool release artifacts must be code signed before distribution.
 Signing serves two purposes: it assures end users that the software originates from the UCA International Users Group and has not been tampered with, and it prevents Windows SmartScreen from flagging the `CIMTool.exe` launcher as an unknown or untrusted application.

 CIMTool uses an EV (Extended Validation) code signing certificate issued to **UCA USERS GROUP** by TrustID (IdenTrust).
-The certificate is stored on a SafeNet USB hardware token and the private key never leaves the token — all signing operations are performed on the hardware itself.
+The certificate is stored on a SafeNet USB hardware token and the private key never leaves the token.
+All signing operations are performed on the hardware itself.

 > **Certificate renewal:** The UCA Users Group EV code signing certificate is renewed annually per industry requirements.
 All releases must therefore be signed with an RFC 3161 TSA timestamp so that signed artifacts remain valid after the certificate expires.
 Releases signed with a timestamp remain trusted indefinitely regardless of certificate expiry.